A school teaches in three ways: by what it teaches, by how it teaches and by the kind of place it is

 Ms Stewart is the Designated Lead for Safeguarding and subject leader for Art and Music.

-She has worked for CWAC as a Local Leader in Education and from 2017 as an Associate School Improvement Advisor.
-She trained to inspect schools for Ofsted and undertook some additional work in school inspection.
-She has one daughter, also a teacher.
-Ms Stewart lives in Northwich.
+Catriona has worked for CWAC as a Local Leader in Education and from 2017 as an Associate School Improvement Advisor.
+She trained to inspect schools for Ofsted and did some additional work in school inspection.
+She represents humanists and people with secular world views on the CWAC standing advisory committee for the teaching of RE (SACRE).
+In March 2019 Catriona joined the board of trustees for the Sir John Brunner Foundation.
+She has one daughter, also a teacher, and lives in Northwich.

 Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENCo Award, NPQH